ncravino/recbot/README.md

 Remember:
 - Face Detection: is there a face in the image?
-- Face Recognition: whose face is in the image
+- Face Recognition: whose face is in the image?

 ## Dependencies
 - Install/Compile libopencv-dev and opencv-data